Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

    - Follow the ``Create Key Pairs`` in the Amazon EC2 `User Guide <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html>`_.

-Part 1: Setting Up a Virtual Private Cloud (VPC)
+Part I: Setting Up a Virtual Private Cloud (VPC)
 ------------------------------------------------

+*Note: If you have already configured a Virtual Private Cloud (VPC) for your organization that meets the requirements for deploying the Unstructured API, you may skip this part and proceed to the Part II.
+Ensure that your existing VPC setup includes the necessary subnets, Internet Gateway, and route tables as outlined in this guide.*

 In Part 1, we will construct a resilient and secure infrastructure within AWS by setting up a Virtual Private Cloud (VPC).
 Our VPC will encompass a dual-tiered subnet model consisting of both **public** and **private** subnets across multiple Availability Zones (AZs).